jefdaj/ortholang/README.md

 Green checked boxes have been done, grey ones are in progress, and blank ones are pending.
 Test badges mean tests are passing on both Mac and Linux VMs.
 See [Travis CI](https://travis-ci.com/jefdaj/shortcut/branches) for details.

-These are changes to the interpreter:
+These are changes to the core code or build system:

 | branch           |  code | tests                                                                                     | demo |  docs |
 |------------------|-------|-------------------------------------------------------------------------------------------|------|-------|